 SRIRACHA MAYO (optional)

-- 4 Tbsp mayonnaise $0.28
+- 4 Tbsp mayonnaise ($0.30)

-- 2 Tbsp sriracha $0.18
+- 2 Tbsp sriracha ($0.22)

-- Place the uncooked short grain rice in a medium sauce pot.
-Cover with cool water, swish the rice around, then carefully pour off the cloudy water.
-Repeat this rinsing process 3-4 times.
-Finally, add 2 cups fresh water, place a lid on the pot, and place the pot over high heat.
-Allow the pot to come to a full boil, then turn the heat down to low and let simmer for 15 minutes.
+- Add 2 cups of fresh water, place a lid on the pot, and bring to a boil over high heat.
+Once boiling, turn the heat down to low and let simmer for 15 minutes.
 After 15 minutes, turn the heat off and let the rice rest, undisturbed and with the lid in place, for 10 additional minutes.

 - To build your sushi bowls, place about 1 cup of the seasoned sushi rice in a bowl, then top with crab stick, carrot, cucumber, avocado, a few pieces of nori, a pinch of sesame seeds, and a drizzle of the sriracha mayo.

-Step by Step Photos
+How to Make Sushi Bowls – Step by Step Photos

-After rinsing and pouring off as much of the rinse water as possible, add 2 cups of fresh water, place a lid on the pot, and place it over high heat.
-Let the pot come up to a boil, then turn the heat down to low.
-Let it simmer on low for 15 minutes, then turn the heat off.
-Let it sit, with the lid in place, for an additional 10 minutes.
+Place 2 cups of the uncooked rice in a medium sauce pot.
+Rinse the rice well and drain off as much of the excess water as possible.
+Add 2 cups fresh water, place a lid on the pot, then bring the water up to a boil over high heat.
+Once it reaches a full boil, turn the heat down to low and let the rice simmer for 15 minutes (make sure it’s simmering the whole time).
+After 15 minutes, turn the heat off and let the rice rest, lid in place, for an additional five minutes.

 Prepare a little sriracha mayo to go on the sushi bowls… Simply stir together 4 Tbsp mayo and 2 Tbsp sriracha.
 NOM.